 Welcome to Butc(h)er.

 Butc(h)er is a resource for butch women.
 It seeks to fill the gap between “men’s interest” magazines/blogs and “women’s interest” magazines/blogs.
-Here we explore the world as a women interested in “manly” values and style and gear and pursuits or who express our selves in masculine ways.
+Here we explore the world as women interested in “manly” values, style, gear, and pursuits.

 We are seeking lives of honor and ethics and style and class by walking a path that spans the dichotomy of gender roles.
 We are butch women and we define our lives by choosing to embrace both the feminine and masculine dimensions of ourselves.